 Nye Bevan House, 2nd Floor, Maclure Road, OL11 1DNTel: 01706-396210

 MBBS FRCS MSc Trauma

-The practice employs one practice nurse who is responsible for running the health promotion clinics.
-These include new patient checks, holiday vaccinations, travel advice, cervical cytology, well woman and well man checks, lifestyle, diet and exercise advice, flu/pneumococcal vaccination and childhood vaccinations.
+The practice employs a Nurse Practitioner who is responsible for running the health promotion clinics.
+These include holiday vaccinations, travel advice, cervical cytology, well woman and well man checks, lifestyle, diet and exercise advice, flu/pneumococcal vaccination and childhood vaccinations.

 Chronic disease management is also a nurse led service including asthma/COPD, diabetes, coronary heart disease and hypertension management.
 The practice expects to see patients suffering from these diseases every six months to one year.

 The practice employs an advance nurse practitioner to be able to examine, assess, make diagnoses, treat, prescribe and make referrals for patients who present with undiagnosed/undifferentiated problems.

 Lead Healthcare Assistant (Simone Doggett)

 The healthcare assistant runs the venepuncture clinics.
 You need to see and discuss with the GP prior to any request for elective blood tests.
 She is also responsible for doing health checks, ECG, 24 hour blood pressure, B12 and flu injections.

 The practice manager is responsible for ensuring the practice complies with all aspects of health and safety requirements; implementing policies and procedures; liaising with outside agencies to keep abreast of any development within the NHS that might affect the practice or the doctors.